BSc (Hons) Degree Motorsport Engineering

 About the Course

-Study flexibly online with National Motorsport Academy for a BSc (Hons) Motorsport Engineering and open the door to an exciting career in Motorsport.
+Study flexibly online with NMA for a BSc (Hons) Motorsport Engineering and open the door to an exciting career in motorsport.
 Study around work and family and choose your own start date.

 This course will teach you the specialist skills required by this competitive global industry.
-Not only will you be highly competent using the latest industry software included with your course, you will also have extensive practical motorsport engineering experience, with opportunities to join the NMA Race team for race weekends.
+Not only will you be highly competent using the latest industry software included with your course, you will also have extensive practical motorsport engineering experience, with opportunities to join the NMA Race Team for race weekends.

 At the end of your Bachelor’s degree, you will be a fully qualified motorsport engineer with the highly sought-after skills, experience and specialist knowledge demanded by today’s top teams and employers.

 There is a worldwide shortage of qualified motorsport engineers; enrol today to secure your future career in motorsport.